 Browser Recommendation: I strongly that you use FireFox to attend class and use the Moodle, and avoid Chrome and Microsoft Edge, since Google and Microsoft chose not to implement the MathML standard in their browsers.
 We depend heavily on this math formatting tool in chat.
-Addtionally, he Moodle is optimized for FireFox; some features are available in FireFox and not in other browsers.
+Additionally, the Moodle is optimized for FireFox; some features are available in FireFox and not in other browsers.

-Meetings: The Core Chemistry course meets in online chat sessions twice a week for a review of the material and open discussion of homework assignments or topics posing difficulties.
+Meetings: The Honors Chemistry course meets in online chat sessions twice a week for a review of the material and open discussion of homework assignments or topics posing difficulties.
 Some time will be devoted to basic lab work.
 Students post individually-assigned problems to the course conference center to gain practice in explaining solutions.
 Students taking the AP option will attend a third session each week covering key topics in greater detail, discussing more extensive lab work, and involving further activities to help them prepare for the AP examination in Chemistry.

-Standard Exam Preparation: Students taking the core course should be well prepared to take both the SAT II Chemistry Test.
+Standard Exam Preparation: Students taking the Honors Course should be well prepared to take both the SAT II Chemistry Test.
 Students taking the AP option will be prepared to take the AP examination in Chemistry.
 Those interested in either exam should read the Chemistry Exam Preparation page, and contact the instructor if they have questions.

-Prerequisites: Scholars Online Chemistry Core Course is designed to be an independent course for students who have completed a rigorous junior high school physical science course, or Scholars Online Natural Science I and II.
-The AP Option requires simultaneous enrollment in the Core Course.
+Prerequisites: Scholars Online Chemistry Honors Course is designed to be an independent course for students who have completed a rigorous junior high school physical science course, or Scholars Online Natural Science I and II.
+The AP Option requires simultaneous enrollment in the Honors Course.